-Figure 30.45.
-Illustration of contact surface location for automatic Mortar contact, solids on top and shells below.

-If a steel part is in contact with rubber for instance, the rubber part should be put as slave side in the contact definition.
-One way of find contacts that cause poor convergence in implicit is to turn on D3ITCTL on CONTROL_IMPLICIT_SOLUTION and RESPLT on DATABASE_EXTENT_BINARY, which allows the user to isolate areas in the model where convergence is poor.
+Additionally, poor convergence can be due to a too stiff contact.
+Because the stiffness for a Mortar contact segment pair only depends on the tracked segment, we recommend putting weak parts on the tracked side.
+If a steel part is in contact with rubber, for instance, the rubber part should be on the tracked side in the contact definition.
+Turning on D3ITCTL on CONTROL_IMPLICIT_SOLUTION and RESPLT on DATABASE_EXTENT_BINARY aid in finding isolated areas in the model with poor convergence.
 Not rarely this is due to contacts.

-30.21.7 Initial penetrations
+30.23.7 Initial Penetrations

 Initial penetrations are always reported in the message files, including the maximum penetration and how initial penetrations are to be handled.
-The IGNORE flag governs the latter and the options are
+The IGNORE flag governs the latter and the options are: